nferrara100/doc-engineer-assignment/README.md

 - The right [search parameters](https://www.algolia.com/doc/api-reference/search-api-parameters/) are being used
 - Design will not be taken into account in the evaluation.
   We are expecting a very basic display of the information nothing more.
-- No links handling is needed.
-- Ease of running of the demo.

 ### Deliverable

-- An html page.
+- a html page.
+An extra css file and a extra js file are allowed but not mandatory

 ## 3. Write a tutorial about step 1.

 ### Instructions

-Based on what you did in the step 1., write a tutorial explaining the process of splitting html pages using ruby.
+Based on what you did in the step 1., write a tutorial explaining the process of splitting html pages (with the language that you choose).

 ### Evaluation criteria